JasminBower/JBanking-/README.md

 - GET /statistics
 - DELETE /transactions

 Node.js needs to be v13.8.0 or higher.
+A database was not used.

 This API was created using the following dependencies: